 It also means optimizing order policies according to changing demand.
 Most supply chains set order policies based on one set of demand values, but lack the agility to adjust policies as the demand environment fluctuates.
 Again, manual processes are a primary hindrance to improved inventory turns.
 How many hours, days, or even weeks does it take a team to find and collect the right data, much less understand and act on it?

 It is critical to use a tool that provides cross-site collaboration among all teams.
 Many multi-site supply chains employ several different ERP systems and dozens if not hundreds of disparate processes.
 A buyer or analyst at one site has almost no chance of collaborating with team members at other sites.
-In today’s world of highly-complex supply chain systems, successfully improving inventory turns necessitates seamless, real-time inventory collaboration across multiple sites.
+In today’s world of highly complex supply chain systems, successfully improving inventory turns necessitates seamless, real-time inventory collaboration across multiple sites.

 To do this, you of course need to be able to collect and analyze demand data.
 But why stop there?
 Modern technology uses AI and machine learning to provide recommended ordering actions based on advanced predictive analytics.

-Recently, one manufacturer sought to identify the top ten opportunities to improve inventory turns across their multiple sites.
+Recently, one manufacturer sought to identify the top ten opportunities to reduce inventory across their multiple sites.
 They wanted to see the opportunities, understand the root causes, and identify who should be responsible for addressing each.
 Through the LeanDNA tool they were able to connect multiple systems, rank opportunities by value, and equip analysts to engage at a global level across the entire business.

-3. Perform an ABC Analysis
+3. Improve Inventory Turnover With ABC Analysis

 In order to get the absolute most out of inventory optimization efforts, it is critical to focus on the parts that cost the company the most money.
 Performing an ABC analysis (also known as RRS, or Runner Repeater Stranger) helps draw a manager’s attention to the few parts that are most valuable, rather than the many other parts that don’t have as much impact on working capital.
 An effective ABC analysis helps keep costs under control by improving inventory efficiency for those critical items.